 Launched in September 2017, Boost is Ovo Energy’s dedicated pay-as-you go energy brand.
 Previously called Ovo Energy Smart PAYG+, Ovo said it split the brands to ‘better serve our pre-pay energy customers, offer fresh thinking and innovative new products and services to meet the unique needs of this market’.

-Helping people to use less energy is Breeze Energy’s aim.
-Based in the North East of England, it offers a fixed tariff exclusive to the region.
+Breeze Energy says its aim is to help people use less energy.
+Based in the north-east of England, it offers a fixed tariff exclusive to the region.

 Daligas only supplies gas to households, and offers a fixed and variable gas tariff.
 Its fixed gas tariff does not have an exit fee.